Visillect/CubePlusPlus/description/description.md

 Image stands for the image id in the format dd_dddd, where d is a 0-9 digit.
 Other 12 columns contain r, g, b chromaticities for each of the 4 triangles (left (gray), right (gray), left white, right white).
 They are the corresponding illumination estimation ground-truth.
 The ground-truth is normalized so that r + g + b = 1.
 The other 3 values correspond to the normed mean (bisector) chromaticity of the left (gray) and the right (gray) ones.
 The mean chromaticity is calculated for 2234 images, that satisfy the following conditions.
 The image should be manually marked with estimation=full.
-The angle between left (gray) and right (gray) ground truth chromaticities should be less then 1 degree.
-Both left and right gray triangles should be birght enough: tr_illuminance is bigger than 0.1.
+The angle between left (gray) and right (gray) ground truth chromaticities should be less than 1 degree.
+Both left and right gray triangles should be bright enough: tr_illuminance value is bigger than 0.1.

 ## properties.csv
 The table contains the most relevant meta-information for each image.
 The columns are: